billkarsh/SpikeGLX/Markdown/UserManual.md

 connected.
 This allows the software to apply appropriate sanity checks to your settings choices.

-If you have already visited the Configuration dialog and pressed `Detect` at least once before (without quitting the SpikeGLX application) then we permit you the shortcut of pressing `Same As Last Time`.
-It is then your own fault, though, if you in fact changed something without telling us.

 ### IP Address

 Use DIP switch SW11 on the Xilinx card to set any value from 0 (all down)